c-kleerun/COVID-Housing-Comparison/README.md

 # COVID-Housing-Comparison Project Proposal

-Our project is to uncover patterns between COVID-19 cases and their effect on residential real-estate trends.
+Our project is to uncover patterns between COVID-19 cases and possible effects on residential real-estate trends.
 We will focus on Marion, Hancock, Johnson, Hamilton, Hendricks and Boone counties in Indiana.

 We are using COVID data from the Indiana State Department of Health for June to December 2020, and housing data pulled from MIBOR for June to December 2019 and 2020.